DOI10.47051/CMNZ4590

 Spanish common names: Cuilanpalo nebuloso, lagartija arcoiris.

 Recognition: ♂♂ 17.6 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.3 cm. ♀♀ 17.1 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=6.8 cm..1,2 Sticklizards differ from other lizards by having short but well-developed limbs, overlapping striated sub-hexagonal dorsal scales, and a brownish dorsal pattern with longitudinal stripes.3,4 The presence of six-sided finely wrinkled dorsal scales distinguishes Pholidobolus from other co-occurring small brownish lizards such as those in the genera Alopoglossus, Anadia, Andinosaura, Macropholidus, and Riama.5,6 The Cloudy Sticklizard (P. vertebralis) is the only sticklizard species in its range of distribution that has a conspicuous vertebral ribbon that transitions from green on the head and tan on the back to cyan on the tail.1,2,7 Males differ from females by having a broader head, a brighter coloration along the flanks, and more conspicuous ocelli.
-In the cloud forests of northwestern Ecuador, only Alopoglossus viridiceps may look alike, but this other lizard has strongly keeled and overlapping scales on the flanks, whereas in P. vertebralis the scales on the flanks are rounded and finely wrinkled.2,8
+Snout–vent length=6.8 cm..1,2 Sticklizards differ from other lizards by having short but well-developed limbs, overlapping striated sub-hexagonal dorsal scales, and a brownish dorsal pattern with longitudinal stripes.3,4 The presence of six-sided finely wrinkled dorsal scales distinguishes Pholidobolus from other co-occurring small brownish lizards such as those in the genera Alopoglossus, Anadia, Andinosaura, Macropholidus, and Riama.5,6 Pholidobolus vertebralis is unique in having a vertebral ribbon with a gradient coloration.
+The ribbon transitions from green on the head and tan on the back to cyan on the tail.1,2,7 Males differ from females by having a broader head, a brighter coloration along the flanks, and more conspicuous ocelli.
+In the cloud forests of northwestern Ecuador, only Alopoglossus viridiceps may look alike, but this lizard has strongly keeled and overlapping scales on the flanks, whereas in P. vertebralis these scales are rounded and finely wrinkled.2,8

 Figure showing variation among individuals of Pholidobolus vertebralis